MailToolbox/mail_grabber/README.md

 **MailGrabber** is yet another solution to inspect sent emails.

-It has two part:
+It has two parts:
-- delivery method to grab emails and store into a database
+- delivery method to grab emails and store them in a database
 - simple rack web interface to check those emails

 ## Installation